-Betta Fish Fin Rot: Symptoms, Causes & Treatments
+Betta Fish Fin Rot: Vet-Approved Causes, Signs, Treatment & Prevention Tips

 Updated on

 One of the worst things a betta fish owner can witness happening to their betta’s beautiful long fins is to watch pieces of them waste away.
 This tragic illness is known as fin rot.
 Just as the name implies, the fin begins to rot away in small amounts over a short period.
-Fin rot is common amongst all types of betta fish and can easily be cured with the right medication and care.
+Unfortunately, fin rot is common for poorly housed betta fish, but it can be cured with prompt intervention and the right medication and care.

-If you notice that your bettas tail is not looking how it used to, this article can help you!
+If you notice that your betta’s fins or tail are not looking how they used to, this article can help you!

 Fin Rot Explained